Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser/README.md

     view_name => 'MY_SEMANTIC_VIEW'
     );
 ```
-This will return an OBJECT response with keys `ddl` that contains the DDL for the semantic view and `orphans` which contains calculations that were not successfully translated in the semantic view.
-Each orphan record will have an explanation.
+**This will return an OBJECT response with keys `ddl` that contains the DDL for the semantic view and `orphans` which contains elements that were not successfully translated in the semantic view.
+Each orphaned element will have an explanation.**

 The below example Python implementation shows how Snowparser source can be used outside of a Snowflake Stored Procedure.